Ski Gear Review: ON3P, GEN FACTORY, LOOK | Kosuke Kusakari

 Touring: None

-Used for park rides throughout the season.
+Used for park riding throughout the season.

 Binding Review